idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/equilibrium.md

 m_{q} & = \frac{1}{K_{q}\mathcal{C}} \left(a_{w}^{\nu_{wq}}\cdot \prod_{i}(\gamma_{i}m_{i})^{\nu_{iq}} \cdot \prod_{k}a_{k}^{\nu_{kq}} \cdot \prod_{m}f_{m}^{\nu_{mq}} \cdot m_{p}^{\nu_{pq}} \right) \\
 \end{aligned}
 \end{equation}
-In addition, if surface complexation is present, there is an equation for the surface potential, $\Psi$.
+In addition, if surface complexation is present, [eq:psi] provides an equation for the surface potential, $\Psi$.
 In the above equations:

 - $M$ \[mol\] is the total number of moles of a substance
 - $m$ \[mol.kg$^{-1}$\] is the molality